BarunKGP/genrelessrecs/docs/final.md

 Any song present on Spotify may be entered as input.
 However, our recommendations are limited to the songs available in our final cleaned Million Song Dataset (~210k tracks).

 2. For the input list, find the mean vector.
-This vector is basically a mean of the audio features of the songs (using the features described in [Dataset Exploration](#dataset-exploration)).
+This vector is basically a mean of the audio features of the songs (using the features described in [Dataset Collection](#dataset-collection)).
 We call this the _song center_.
 3. Find the n-closest datapoints to the song center and recommend the songs corresponding to those datapoints to the user.
 By default, we recommend `n_songs = 10` but it can be passed as a parameter to our recommendation function to tweak the number of recommendations as desired.
 To compute the _closeness_ of the datapoints, we used the cosine distance, which can be defined as :
 $$ distance(u,v) = 1 - \frac{u \cdot v}{||u|| ||v||} = 1 - \cos \theta$$
 We used the `cdist` function from the `scipy` library to compute this.